driskull/ds2020/OUTLINE.md

   - We've made the view and styles open source on GitHub
   - So you can theme widgets, tweak a widget's design or add functionality
 - Additional benefits of these widgets
-  - Internationalized in 30+ languages
+  - Internationalized in nearly 40 languages
   - and Developed to be to keyboard & screen-reader accessible
 - We hope these widgets will make it easier to create awesome apps!
 - Euen